 Finally, you need to write an objective.
 You need to formulate the task that needs to be completed.
 Here are a few examples of goals and objectives:

 - Type of the company: Soft drink company

 - Objective: To create a vibrant, attention-grabbing brand design that will entice the curiosity of our customers and make our products stand out on store shelves.

 - Goal: Build trust and boost sales

-- Objective: To design a round-shape logo that our customers will associate with trust, loyalty, and power of community.
-Navy blue shade must be used.
+- Objective: To design a round-shape logo that our customers will associate with the trust, loyalty, and power of community.
+Navy blue shades must be used.

 - Goal: Improve customer loyalty

 - Objective: To create a minimal style design that will be associated with innovations and diversity.

 Step #8 – Set a Deadline and Budget

 When it comes to creative projects like branding projects, it’s always important to set deadline and budget.
 Otherwise, designers and brand managers may lose count of time and money.